vadim-miller2/book-test1/pages/ch_app_test.md

 #### Overview

-The DISPD dispatcher is a CGI/1.0-compliant program (the actual file name is <span class="nctnt ncbi-path">dispd.cgi</span>).
+The DISPD dispatcher is a CGI/1.0-compliant program (the actual file name is `dispd.cgi`).
 Its purpose is mapping a requested service name to an actual server location when the client has no direct access to the LBSMD daemon.
 This mapping is called dispatching.
 Optionally, the DISPD dispatcher can also pass data between the client, who requested the mapping, and the server, which implements the service, found as a result of dispatching.
 This combined mode is called a connection.
 The client may choose any of these modes if there are no special requirements on data transfer (e.g., firewall connection).
 In some cases, however, the requested connection mode implicitly limits the request to be a dispatching-only request, and the actual data flow between the client and the server occurs separately at a later stage.

 #### Protocol Description